AgOpenGPS-Official/AgOpenGPS/Progress.md

-# AgOpenGPS.Core Refactoring - Voortgang
+# AgOpenGPS.Core Refactoring - Progress

-**Project**: Migratie naar AgOpenGPS.Core met Performance-First Design **Start datum**: 2025-01-10
+**Project**: Migration to AgOpenGPS.Core with Performance-First Design **Start Date**: 2025-01-10
 **Last Update**: 2025-01-18

 ---

-## 📋 Overzicht
+## 📋 Overview

-Dit document houdt de voortgang bij van de refactoring van AgOpenGPS volgens het **Guidance_Refactoring_Plan.md**.
-Het doel is een schone, testbare, en **ultra-performante** service laag te bouwen in AgOpenGPS.Core.
+This document tracks the progress of the AgOpenGPS refactoring according to **Guidance_Refactoring_Plan.md**.
+The goal is to build a clean, testable, and **ultra-performant** service layer in AgOpenGPS.Core.

 ### Total Progress: Phase 5 of 7 ✅